jwhitham/spdif-bit-exactness-tools/README.md

 which does, in order to achieve bit-exact output.
 My recommendation is [Foobar2000](https://www.foobar2000.org/) with the [WASAPI output plugin](https://www.foobar2000.org/components/view/foo_out_wasapi).
 Disable the "dither" feature for bit-exact operation.
+Most of the [example files](examples) were captured in this way.

 If your S/PDIF hardware does not allow bit-exact output (for example, if it is restricted to 48kHz, forcing resampling) then you might consider adding a USB S/PDIF device to your PC.